WhitneyTsaiNakashima/BayesTrait-Analysis/README.md

 # BayesTrait-Analysis

-R scripts used for the MCMC BayesTrait analysis pipeline.
+R scripts and data used for the MCMC BayesTrait analysis pipeline.
 Analyzing color patch evolution among species.